edvin/pillar/docs/concepts/event-upcasters.md

   when the stream can be resolved to a registered aggregate id class, or `null` otherwise.
 - `EventContext::isReconstituting()` / `EventContext::isReplaying()` — let you detect replay vs. live handling.

-For convenience in handlers and projectors, you can use the `Pillar\Event\InteractsWithEventContext` trait, which exposes:
+For convenience in handlers and projectors, you can use the `Pillar\Event\InteractsWithEvents` trait, which exposes:

 - `aggregateRootId()` — typed aggregate id from the current `EventContext`.
 - `aggregateRootIdAs(string $idClass)` — safely cast the id to a specific `AggregateRootId` subclass.